joBr99/nspanel-lovelace-ui/README.md

 #### Subpages

-You can configure entities with with the prefix `navigate`, that are navigating to cards, in case it's hidden page, the navigation items will change and the arrow is bringing you back to the current page on the top level.
+You can configure entities with with the prefix `navigate`, that are navigating to cards, in case it's hidden card, the navigation items will change and the arrow is bringing you back to the privious page.

 ```yaml
           - entity: navigate.cardGrid_testKey